Water: Water cycle

-Most water vapors found mostly in the ocean returns to it, but winds carry water vapor over land at the same rate as runoff into the sea, about 47 Tt per year whilst evaporation and transpiration happening in land masses also contribute another 72 Tt per year.
+Most water vapors found mostly in the ocean returns to it, but winds carry water vapor over land at the same rate as runoff into the sea, about 47 Tt per year while evaporation and transpiration happening in land masses also contribute another 72 Tt per year.
 Precipitation, at a rate of 119 Tt per year over land, has several forms: most commonly rain, snow, and hail, with some contribution from fog and dew.
 Dew is small drops of water that are condensed when a high density of water vapor meets a cool surface.
 Dew usually forms in the morning when the temperature is the lowest, just before sunrise and when the temperature of the earth's surface starts to increase.
 Condensed water in the air may also refract sunlight to produce rainbows.

 Water runoff often collects over watersheds flowing into rivers.
 Through erosion, runoff shapes the environment creating river valleys and deltas which provide rich soil and level ground for the establishment of population centers.
 A flood occurs when an area of land, usually low-lying, is covered with water which occurs when a river overflows its banks or a storm surge happens.
 On the other hand, drought is an extended period of months or years when a region notes a deficiency in its water supply.
 This occurs when a region receives consistently below average precipitation either due to its topography or due to its location in terms of latitude.

 Water resources

 Water resources are natural resources of water that are potentially useful for humans, for example as a source of drinking water supply or irrigation water.
 Water occurs as both "stocks" and "flows".
 Water can be stored as lakes, water vapor, groundwater or aquifers, and ice and snow.
 Of the total volume of global freshwater, an estimated 69 percent is stored in glaciers and permanent snow cover; 30 percent is in groundwater; and the remaining 1 percent in lakes, rivers, the atmosphere, and biota.
-The length of time water remains in storage is highly variable: some aquifers consist of water stored over thousands of years but lake volumes may fluctuate on a seasonal basis, decreasing during dry periods and increasing during wet ones.
+The length of time water remains in storage is highly variable: some aquifers consist of water stored over thousands of years, but lake volumes may fluctuate on a seasonal basis, decreasing during dry periods and increasing during wet ones.
 A substantial fraction of the water supply for some regions consists of water extracted from water stored in stocks, and when withdrawals exceed recharge, stocks decrease.
 By some estimates, as much as 30 percent of total water used for irrigation comes from unsustainable withdrawals of groundwater, causing groundwater depletion.